IRIS-Digital-Dosimeter/IRIS-Project/README.md

 # IRIS Digital Dosimeter Project

-## By Michelle Pichardo & David Smith
+## By Michelle Pichardo, Aidan Zinn, Andrew Yegiayan, and  David Smith

 The Intense Radiation Integrating Sensor (IRIS) is a novel digital dosimeter for detecting terrestrial gamma-ray flashes (TGFs) - intense, millisecond-long bursts of gamma rays originating from thunderstorms that pose potential radiation hazards to aircraft and the public.
 IRIS will capture real-time dose rate measurements on 10 ms timescales using custom instrumentation featuring a microcontroller for digitization and timing, photodiodes for wide dynamic range, and scintillator and GPS modules.